Comedogenic Ingredients - What are they?

 The bottom line is the issue of acne and ingredients is NOT simple.
 I always recommend we watch, wonder, and learn when we have acne theories.
 We also carefully test products on skin when we are worried that they might trigger a break out.

-How to Test a Product to See If It Causes Acne
+How to Test a Product to See if it will Cause Acne

 Do a clinical use test.
 Choose an area where a pimple won’t ruin your complexion.
 Add the product to your skin care routine and wait for at least 2 weeks.
 Look for blackheads, pustules, and at the general size of your pores.
 If it looks good, then consider doing split skin comparisons by using the new product on just one side of your face to gauge a difference.